 College for US expats in South Africa

-- The first consideration is cost.
-Given the exchange rate, top South African universities like Wits or Cape Town cost dramatically less than their American counterparts, even apart from the cost of students shuttling back and forth to the States.
+The first consideration is cost.
+Given the exchange rate, top South African universities such as Wits or Cape Town cost dramatically less than their American counterparts, even apart from the cost of students shuttling back and forth to the States.

 - A family should also consider the different nature of undergraduate education in both countries.
 The US is unique in offering students a liberal arts education – a four-year academic experience where the emphasis is on a broad intellectual exploration rather than a narrower pre-professional training.
 In South African universities students do three-year bachelor degrees with a much smaller range of year-long courses related to their major.

 - Another factor to think about is the different quality of the social experience between American and South African universities.
 At residential American colleges, students live in dorms and participate extensively in a social life centred on their school – like spirited football games in the fall, well-resourced extracurricular clubs, fitness centres, and such.
 South African students, especially in larger cities, are less likely to live on campus in dorms, and this shapes how their social life intertwines with their university experience.

 - Finally, the kind of high school a student chooses to attend in South Africa may make it easier or more difficult to complete the rather onerous process of American college application.